madelinezL/Financial-Engineering/Eikon.md

 # How to pull the SOFR data
-Charting - Profile - Curves - USDSOFR=
+Charting - Profile - Curves - USDSOFR